 Nau mai, haere mai!
 We look forward to meeting you!

 Te Manawa is located between the Globe Theatre and the Palmerston North Convention Centre at 326 Main Street, Palmerston North.
-It’s only a short walk from the Square and City Library – and we’re open every day! (*almost).
-10am – 5pm seven days a week.
+It’s only a short walk from the Square and City Library.
+We’re open from 10am – 5pm Tues – Sun.

 General admission to the Museum and Art Gallery is free, while admission charges may apply to some exhibitions and programmes.

 Admission charges for the New Zealand Rugby Museum can be found on the New Zealand Rugby Museum website.

 Te Manawa does not offer an on-site cafe, but coffee is available during selected hours each day.
 We’re also just a stone’s throw away from some of Palmerston North’s most popular cafes and restaurants.
 Ask us about our favourites – we’ll be happy to point you in the right direction.

 We love having groups stop by.
 To help us make your visit run smoothly we’ve gathered together some useful tips we hope will help your planning – and remember, you can phone us free for info and advice!

 Both the Museum and Gallery buildings are wheelchair accessible.
 Wheelchairs are also available for visitors upon request.
 Please advise our Visitor Hosts in advance if you, or a guest require a wheelchair so that we can ensure it is not in use, and ready for you upon arrival.
 You can call our front desk on 0800-4-A-Museum or 06-355-5000

 Three elevators are available for public use within the complex.
 One located in the Gallery building near Gallery One, and two in the Museum building: opposite front desk, and near the toilets and first aid on Level One.

 Accessible and gender-neutral toilets are located on Level One in the Gallery Building, and Levels One and Two in the Museum Building.
 Please follow signage.